syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/CI-license-validation.md

 </style>

-# Syncfusion license key validation in CI services
+# Syncfusion<sup style="font-size:70%">&reg;</sup>  license key validation in CI services

-Syncfusion license key validation in CI services ensures that Syncfusion Essential Studio components are properly licensed during CI processes.
+Syncfusion license key validation in CI services ensures that Syncfusion<sup style="font-size:70%">&reg;</sup>  Essential Studio<sup style="font-size:70%">&reg;</sup>  components are properly licensed during CI processes.
 Validating the license key at the CI level can prevent licensing errors during deployment.
 Set up the continuous integration process to fail in case the license key validation fails.
 Validate the passed parameters and the registered license key again to resolve the issue.

-The following section shows how to validate the Syncfusion license key in CI services.
+The following section shows how to validate the Syncfusion<sup style="font-size:70%">&reg;</sup>  license key in CI services.

 * Download and extract the LicenseKeyValidator.zip utility from the following link: [LicenseKeyValidator](https://s3.amazonaws.com/files2.syncfusion.com/Installs/LicenseKeyValidation/LicenseKeyValidator.zip).